 What reviews should mention:

-Like carpet cleaners, window cleaning is a mobile service where ranking in surrounding cities requires a deliberate strategy.
+Like carpet cleaners, window cleaning is a mobile service where ranking in surrounding cities requires a deliberate strategy rather than hoping proximity alone carries you.

 Service area pages: Create individual "Window Cleaning in [City]" pages for each community you serve.
-These pages need unique content per city to avoid duplicate content issues.
+These pages need unique content per city, real local references, not a duplicated template, to avoid thin and duplicate-content problems.

-GBP service area settings: Set your service area in GBP to all cities you actively serve.
-This grants Maps Pack eligibility in those cities (though your ranking will be stronger closer to your physical business address).
+GBP service area settings: Set your service area in GBP to every city you actively serve.
+This grants Maps Pack eligibility in those cities, though your ranking will still be strongest closer to your physical business address.

-Radius targeting in GBP: In GBP's service area settings, you can define your service area by radius (e.g., "40 miles from Austin, TX") or by listing specific cities.
-The specific city listing approach typically performs better for ranking in those individual cities than a radius.
+Radius targeting in GBP: In GBP's service area settings, you can define your service area by radius (for example, "40 miles from Nashville, TN") or by listing specific cities.
+Listing specific cities typically performs better for ranking in those individual cities than a broad radius.

 Window cleaning has predictable seasonal demand patterns that should shape your content and GBP posting calendar.

-High-season periods: Spring (March–May): Largest residential demand spike.
-"Spring window cleaning" searches peak in March–April.
+High-season periods: Spring (March to May): the largest residential demand spike.
+"Spring window cleaning" searches peak in March and April.

-Pre-holiday season (October–November): Second largest residential demand spike as homeowners prepare for holiday gatherings.
+Pre-holiday season (October to November): the second-largest residential demand spike as homeowners prepare for holiday gatherings.

-Low-season periods: Winter (December–February in northern markets): Residential demand lowest.
-Commercial demand is year-round.
+Low-season periods: Winter (December to February in northern markets): residential demand is lowest.
+Commercial demand stays year-round.

 Seasonal content strategy: